-- Flat Earth Atheist: Brendan initially dismisses Crom Cruach as a story to scare children and says that Abbot Cellach told him never to worry about pagan fairytales.
-He tells all this to a fairy he just met.
+- Flat-Earth Atheist: Brendan initially dismisses Crom Cruach as a story to scare children and says that Abbot Cellach told him never to worry about pagan fairytales.
+He tells all this to Aisling, who he recognized as a fairy when they first met.

-- Foreshadowing: Brendan breaking through the scaffolding while chasing the goose.
+- Brendan breaking through the scaffolding while chasing the goose.

 - The scene of Brendan touching a goose feather is repeated twice; the second time just as he's about to start his first proper illumination and the first time as, well, this very trope.